What Is Beeswax? An Essential Guide

-Allow the water to come to a boil and remove the pot from the heat once the wax is completely melted.
+Allow the water to boil, and remove the pot from the heat once the wax is completely melted.
 Fish out the cheesecloth and squeeze out any remaining water into the pot, then set aside.

 The remaining water in the pot is your wax water.
 Pour it into a suitable container and allow it to cool.
-You’ll notice the wax rises to the top and solidifies, leaving dirty water underneath.
+The wax rises to the top and solidifies, leaving dirty water underneath.

-Quick tip: Melting honeycomb is a messy job and the utensils you use will be ruined from the process.
+Quick tip: Melting honeycomb is messy, and the utensils you use will be ruined from the process.
 Choose cheap, old tools that you can use for this one job.